tillg/grtnr.com_src/README.md

 ### Changing theme

-In Nov/Dec I changed from the [Hydejack theme](https://hydejack.com) to [Lanyon](https://github.com/poole/lanyon).
+In Nov/Dec 2024 I changed from the [Hydejack theme](https://hydejack.com) to [Lanyon](https://github.com/poole/lanyon).
 The Hydejack theme was pretty much packaged as gem, wjereas Lanyon come along as preset Jekyll installation.
 These were the things I had to take care of:

 * Set up a new site from scratch
 * Copy over the posts
 * Home page with a list of posts
 * Generate the site with pictures from within sub-dirs per post.
 See [jekyll-postfiles](https://github.com/nhoizey/jekyll-postfiles) plugin
 * Fix the posts so that they render well.
+* Recipes: Make a `recipes.html` page (similar to my `index.html`).
+Set the link to the image as `src="/{{ post.image }}"` so it picks the images in the root.

 These are the things I still need to deal with ion order to be on par with the old site:

-* Recipes
 * Go thru all the old commit messages and check we have not lost any functionality...
 * Deploy via github actions